ecoiahq/content-ops-starter/content/pages/pricing.md

         self:
           textAlign: center
       type: TitleBlock
+    subtitle: >-
-    subtitle: We offer tailored packages designed to elevate and support your mission.
+      We offer both set and bespoke packages designed to elevate and support your mission.
     plans:
       - title: Ecoia Audit
         price: '£1,350'